-Students are strongly encouraged to first communicate with the professor of the course.
-If that conversation does not remedy the situation, or if students choose to not follow that route, then students who think that a final grade was issued erroneously may file a grade appeal.
-Appeals must be filed within 30 calendar days of grade assignment in CUNYfirst.
+• Students are strongly encouraged to first communicate with the professor of the course.
+If that conversation does not remedy the situation, or if students choose to not follow that route, then students who think that a final grade was issued erroneously may file a grade appeal using campus appeal process and deadline.